antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 The release manager needs to:

-- be aware of the LHCbDIRAC repository structure and branching, as highlighted in the  `contribution guide <https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC/blob/master/CONTRIBUTING.md>`_.
+- be aware of the LHCbDIRAC repository structure and branching as highlighted in the  `contribution guide <https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC/blob/master/CONTRIBUTING.md>`_.
 - have forked LHCbDIRAC on GitLab as a "personal project" (called "origin" from now on)
 - have cloned origin locally
 - have added `<https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC>`_ as "upstream" repository to the local clone